Codecademy/docs/content/pandas/dataframe/apply/apply.md

   - 'paths/data-science'
 ---

 The apply() method allows you to apply a function along an axis of the DataFrame.
-Default 0, which is the index(row) axis.
+The default is axis 0, which is the index (row) axis.
 Objects passed to the function are Series objects whose index is either the DataFrame’s index (axis=0) or the DataFrame’s columns (axis=1).
-By default (result_type=None), the final return type is inferred from the return type of the applied function.
-Otherwise, it depends on the result_type argument.
+By default (`result_type`=None), the final return type is inferred from the return type of the applied function.
+Otherwise, it depends on the `result_type` argument.

 ## Syntax